dfinity/interface-spec/spec/index.md

 -   `identity` (`principal`): the principal of the node producing the signature.

-Unless `return_certificate` is null or set to `"no"` in the request, the response to a signed query call contains a certificate containing all paths in the state tree with prefixes
+Unless `requested_certificate` is null or set to `"no"` in the request, the response to a signed query call contains a certificate containing all paths in the state tree with prefixes

 -   `/time`.
 Always contained in the certificate.